 Available from August to November, the moon drop grape is crisp enough to be snapped in half, revealing a green seedless interior.
 The funky shape of the grapes has universal appeal because they are just so striking.
 Can you imagine finding a few of these on a cheese plate alongside your classic green grapes or black seedless grapes?

 The reason these grapes are so delicious is actually the way The Grapery grows their own grapes.
 Extensive care is taken care of the vines when there are large amounts of rainfalls, even adding plastic covers to avoid the rain.
 This, in turn, allows the grapes to stay longer in the sun, reaching their peak ripeness and flavor.

 Restaurants such as the La Jolla Beach & Tennis Club and the Inn at Rancho Santa Fe have been using the moon drop grape on their menus due to their shape, flavor, and their ability to pair beautifully with mint, endive, blue cheese, pork and duck.
 Are you considering a Thanksgiving charcuterie board?
 These would be the perfect addition!

 Moon drop grapes aren't the only unusual grape coming out of The Grapery.
 Their unique cotton candy grapes taste like the real thing-and it's purely natural.

 Pop one of these grapes in your mouth and close your eyes, you can practically feel yourself back at the county fair.

 Another weird grape The Grapery has cultivated is Tear Drops.
 Shaped like a tear, these grapes are juicy and fun to eat.
 Formally known as "witch finger grapes" these fruits were rebranded due to the nature of their former name "grossed people out".
 They are available from July through August.

 Will you branch out and try one of these wacky grapes, or will you stick to your regular apple at lunch?
-The flavor promise of the Cotton Candy Grapes alone have us wanting to see if the flavor pops just like it should.
+The flavor promise of the Cotton Candy Grapes alone has us wanting to see if the flavor pops just like it should.